OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:1

-> Give thanks to the Lord, call upon His name;
+> Offer gratitude to the Lord, call upon His name;
-> Make His deeds known among the peoples.
+> Proclaim His deeds among the peoples.

 ## Psalm 105:2

-> Sing to Him, sing praises to Him;
+> Sing to Him, offer praises to Him;
-> Tell of all His wonders.
+> Declare all His wonders.

 ## Psalm 105:3

-> Boast in His holy name;
+> Glory in His holy name;
 > May the heart of those who seek the Lord be joyful.

 ## Psalm 105:4

 > Seek the Lord and His strength;
-> Seek His face continually.
+> Pursue His presence continually.

 ---

 ## Psalm 105:5

-> Remember His wonders which He has done,
+> Recall His wonders which He has performed,
 > His marvels, and the judgments spoken by His mouth,

 ## Psalm 105:6